Terms and conditions

 In addition, you can object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
 Again, you can exercise these rights by contacting us using the contact details provided under the “Contacting FutureLearn” heading below.

 You may unsubscribe from certain email communications by following the Unsubscribe link in the email communication itself.
 You may also update your personal information by logging into the Website and visiting your Learner account page.
-You may also email us at firstname.lastname@example.org in order to access, correct, delete or update your personal information on our systems.
+You may also email us at email@example.com in order to access, correct, or update your personal information on our systems.
 We will answer every email as promptly as possible.
+Unless you are also enrolled with a University and are taking an Online Course for Accreditation, or you are taking an Online Course through your employer, you have the right to delete your account.
+To do so, you can go to your settings.

 Similarly, if we have collected and process your personal information on the basis of your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.